Morgan Stanley CEO James Gorman pay up 20 percent in 2017

-NEW YORK (Reuters) - Morgan Stanley (MS.N) Chief Executive James Gorman’s overall pay rose 20 percent to $27 million in 2017, according to bank filings released on Friday.
+NEW YORK, April 6 (Reuters) - Morgan Stanley Chief Executive James Gorman’s overall pay rose 20 percent to $27 million in 2017, according to bank filings released on Friday.

 That figure includes a base salary of $1.5 million plus cash bonuses of about $5.6 million awarded in the early part of 2018, deferred compensation, and a long term incentive plan.